micheles/decorator/documentation.rst

 and it is the one which is called if there are no more specialized implementations.
 Usually such default function should raise a NotImplementedError, forcing peope to register some implementation.
-The registration can be done as a decorator:
+The registration can be done with a decorator:

 .. code-block:: python